sergey-shandar/public/notes/economy/justice.md

     line [1000, 1700, 2100, 2400, 2600]
 ```

-The government may adjust `K` and `U` periodically to fight budget deficit, inflation and unadequate wealth redistribution.
+The government may adjust `K` and `U` periodically to fight budget deficit, inflation and inadequate wealth redistribution.

 ## The Fourth Principle: Accumulated Tax